Arkham/tbcofylwn/talk.md

 ---

 # But..
-What if I built a machine which tells me when the coffee is ready?
+What if I built a machine which can tell me when the coffee is ready?

 ---